florian-lapp/tmcm-lib-py/README.md

 # Constructs a motor union of the first and second motor of the module.
 motor_union = MotorUnion(module, {0, 1})

-# Moves the motor union synchronously absolutely to the given positions in units of microsteps
+# Moves the motor union synchronously absolutely to the given position in units of microsteps
-# (i.e. first motor to first position; second motor to second position).
+# (i.e. first motor to first component; second motor to second component).
 motor_union.move_to((512_000, 256_000))
 ```